d-stoll/stonkmaster/README.md

 ## Installation

 The installation is only tested on Ubuntu 20.04 LTS, however other operating systems should also work without any problem.
-Just make sure that all dependencies are completly installed.

 Make sure Python 3.8 or higher, pip and setuptools are installed on your system.